 Add custom headers

-You can add one or more custom headers to messages that are affected by an Attachment compliance setting.
-For example, you can add a header that matches the description that you entered for the setting.
-Doing this can help you analyze why a message was routed in a certain way or a filter was triggered.
+Add custom headers to messages affected by this setting.
+For example, you can add a header that matches the description you entered for the setting.
+Custom headers can help you troubleshoot routing settings and message delivery.

 Change route and Also reroute spam